ehylo/baritonebot/README.md

 ### can probably do
 * Add trash emote delete to regex responses

-* add a coin flip and/or dice roll commands
+* add a coin flip command/rock paper scissors

 * add aliases to as many commands as possible, then add those aliases to each command's help